turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlearchetype_api.rst

         ]
     }

-All fields of the archetype need not be specified by use of the `decompressArchetype` method which will fill in all missing fields with default values.
+Not all fields must be specified, as the `parseArchetype` method of the :ref:`ParticleManager <particlemanager>` will treat this description like an object-diff, filling in defaults whenever fields are missing.

 The values shown above, are the basic default values for an archetype.